 Some links in this post may be affiliate links

+Philodendron selloum also called Lacy Tree Philodendron or Tree Philodendron is one of the easy-care, non-climbing, large, Philodendron varieties and is most impressive in a large space.
 The leaves are simple, large, deeply lobed, ruffle-edged, usually drooping and dark green in color.
 The trunk is relatively thick and woody with characteristic "eye-drop" leaf scars.

 Tree Philodendron produces aerial roots from the stems and these root have an important part to play.
 Push them into the soil to provide moisture for the upper leaves.
 Flowers rarely appear under room conditions.

-Thaumatophyllum bipinnatifidum and its relatives Philodendron 'Summer Glory' and Philodendron selloum 'Sun Red' are non-climbing, upright bushes which are spectacular in a pot.
+Philodendron selloum is also known by the botanical names Thaumatophyllum bipinnatifidum and Philodendron bipinnatifidum.
+Thaumatophyllum bipinnatifidum.
+Like its relatives Philodendron 'Summer Glory' and Philodendron selloum 'Sun Red', it is a non-climbing, upright bush which is spectacular in a pot.
 Use a moss pole to give it support and encourage growth of the large, beautiful leaves.

 Botanical name: Philodendron selloum